All Episodes

 Well, sorry, no sale for those of us who believe that health and education issues, that these interests are better served with the federal government butting out and with states and individuals taking care of themselves.

-Now, to connect these, I've got to take the break here.
+Now, to connect these, I'm going to take the break here.

-But in the uh on the occasion of uh of of Senator Kennedy's passing, in the conversation on Fox News Sunday where Chris Wallace went out to Jackson Hole, Wyoming to speak with former Vice President Cheney, the subject arises of is everybody Equally serious about protecting this country, and the question even goes to does everybody equally love the country.
+But on the occasion of Senator Kennedy's passing, in the conversation on Fox News Sunday where Chris Wallace went out to Jackson Hole, Wyoming, to speak with former Vice President Cheney, the subject arises of: is everybody equally serious about protecting this country?

 Even go that far with Bobby, too.